If you're looking for a stainless steel cookware set, start here.

 For more information, see our article 5 Must-Have Pieces Every Cook Needs (Plus a Few Nice Extras).

 In general, we recommend buying a small, basic set--5 to 7 pieces at most--and augmenting with individual purchases as needed.
-Big sets tend to have filler pieces--that is, small pieces that are too close in size to be very useful or versatile (though there is one 12 piece set we like and recommend below).
+Big sets tend to have filler pieces--that is, small pieces that are too close in size to be versatile (though there is one 12 piece set we like and recommend below).

 You will always have to augment because no set has everything.